OluwadareLab/ChromeBat/README.md

 + max_freq: The maximum frequency a bat will be simulated with.
 Bats with high frequency expoit more then explore.
 + volume: A bat's volume determines how willing it is to accept new solutions.
 A loud bat will accept solutions with high probability.
 + pulse: When a bat pulses it teleports to the current best known solution.
 High pulse means it teleports with high probability.
++ perturbation: This determines the size of the random walk a bat takes after pulsing
++ structs: This is how many structures in addition to the alpha search structures the algorithm should generate.
+Only the best structure will be reported.

 # Output
 Chromebat.py will produce two files whose names are specified by the output_file parameter in the parameter file.

 These files are